 For my liqueur I used the peel of four oranges which I put them in a coffee/tea jar, which had a filter on the top, filled it with tsikoudia and pressed the filter down so that the peels would submerge into the liquor.

 I also made a bergamot liqueur.
-However since I wanted the peels to make the spoon sweet I made the liqueur exactly the same way only instead of peels I used the zest of the bergamot.
+However since I wanted the peels to make a Bergamot Fruit Preserve, I made the liqueur exactly the same way only instead of using the peels I used the zest of the bergamot.